Characters: Fallout New Vegas Other Factions

 - Token Good Teammate: They're a rough and ruthless bunch but are by far the least evil of the Legion and its allies.
 They're also the only one that can be dealt with completly peacefully.

-- Too Dumb to Live: Papa Khan, I know that you really want to get your revenge against the NCR.
-But do you really think Caesar will keep his promise of letting you rule all the land west of the Colorado just because you allied with him?
-He will however listen to his advisers and reconsider if you convince enough of them to speak out against him.
+- Too Dumb to Live: Papa Khan really wants to get revenge against the NCR, and is swayed by the Legion's promise that Caesar will keep his promise of letting him rule all the land west of the Colorado just because he allied with him.
+He will, however, listen to his advisers and reconsider if you convince enough of them to speak out against him.

 - It probably doesn't help that a Frumentarius is there specifically to sweet-talk him and the Khans into thinking how awesome the Legion are, even telling a female Khan about being a Legionnaire.